zelenDzu/chi-square-simulation/readme.md

 The MFC application has several menu sections:

-- `Histogram` — opens a dialog for setting distribution parameters, simulation method and sample size.
+- `Histogram` — opens a dialog for setting H0, H1, simulation method and sample size.
 Shortcut: `Alt + H`.
 - `P-values` — opens a dialog for setting H0, H1, sample size and number of p-values.
 Shortcut: `Alt + P`.
 - `Power by n` — opens a dialog for setting parameters and building power depending on sample size.
 - `Power by alpha` — opens a dialog for setting parameters and building power depending on alpha.